californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are California Grand Jury Transcripts Public?

-In compliance with California Penal Code section 938.1(b), the state of California provides public access to grand jury transcripts.
+Under the California Penal Code (section 938.1(b)), the state of California provides public access to grand jury transcripts.
 However, grand jury transcripts are only available if the defendant is indicted.
 In which case, public access is provided ten days after the transcript has been received by the defendant.
 Not all grand jury transcripts are public.
 Transcripts that contain information that may undermine the defendant’s right to a fair trial may be sealed by a court order.
 Transcripts of grand jury proceedings where the jury voted “not to indict” are also sealed from public view.

 Are Court Probation Reports open to the Public?